L-Carslake/Photoframe-web-control/README.md

 ### Feh Slideshow
 Feh is a basic image viewer.
 Controlled using keyboard shortcuts, which are sent from this python script using the PyUserInput library.
 [Documentation of  feh keyboard shortcuts](https://man.finalrewind.org/1/feh/#keys).
 Implemented are: next, previous, and action_0.

-__Action 0:__ The filename of image that is currently being viewed is written to a file.
+__Action 0:__ The filename of the image that is currently being viewed is written to a file.
 This can then be read by the python script.
 Feh implements this as an action:

 ```sh
  --action ";echo %f > /Images/currentImage.txt"